 There are obviously so many more dishes that we could add to this guide.
 Tell us, what’s your go-to winter comfort food in Metro Detroit?

 This article was made possible by the Detroit Journalism Engagement Fund, a project of the Community Foundation for Southeast Michigan, that’s working to increase quality journalism and help better inform communities.

 Author: Grace Reyes

-Grace Reyes is a freshman at Wayne State University in the Journalism Institute for Media Diversity.
+Grace Reyes is a student at Wayne State University in the Journalism Institute for Media Diversity.
 Grace’s love for food has spurred her entire life and now she is able to portray her love for journalism and food into one.